Nereuxofficial/duckblog/content/posts/nanomq-double-free/index.md

 And after waiting a while...(and forking [FUME](https://github.com/MCloudTT/FUME-Fuzzing-MQTT-Brokers) to fix some issues)
 ![The crash](./images/crash.jpg)
 ## The Bug
 We found a potential double free in NanoMQ!
-If you read this far, take some rest.
+If you read this far take some rest.
 We've come a long way, and the Google Cloud VMs did quite a bit of work for us.

 But what is a double free?